literalplus/polypocket/README.md

 from time to time.
 Polypocket then takes care of keeping your server binary and plugins up to date.

+By copying the server binary and plugin jars over before starting the server, but never while it is running, Polypocket effectively prevents those nasty `NoClassDefFoundError`s that usually occur when you replace `jar`s in place, requiring you to reload or restart immediately.

 # Folders

 ## Polypocket template folder